gurgi1970/below-the-byte/_posts/2025-07-20-reawakening-apple-iie.md

 ### What I Learned

 The structure came back quicker that I expected.
 While redumentary, the logic remains elegant.
-I remembered the trhirll of booting up the computer while sitting in computer lab at school and getting ready to code or play a game.
+I remembered the thrill of booting up the computer while sitting in computer lab at school and getting ready to code or play a game.

 ### What's Next?